 Given the choice~\eqref{def:psi}, then the latter ratio is exactly $\rho_i^q$.
-This is smaller than 1 and equates 1 only when $\rho_i=1$, i.e. when all the population is in the node $i$.
-This is coherent with the fact that when all the population is in the node $i$, then controlling the population (and its average) on the network and controlling only in the node $i$ is the same; at the same time, small values of the density $\rho_i$ in $i$ imply the fact that the value $m_i$ is not a reliable average as, actually, there are not many agents in $i$.
-As a consequence of these considerations, we shall consider the control on $\rho_i m_i$ and not on $m_i$.
+This is smaller than 1 and equates 1 only when $\rho_i=1$, i.e., when all the population is in node $i$.
+This is coherent with the fact that when all the population is in node $i$, controlling the population (and its average) on the entire graph and controlling only node $i$ is the same; at the same time, small values of the density $\rho_i$ in $i$ imply the fact that the value $m_i$ is not a reliable average as there are not many agents in $i$.
+These considerations justify our choice of exerting the control on $\rho_i m_i$ and not on $m_i$.